luxonis/depthai/README.md

 3. Describe the expected results;
 4. Describe the actual running results (what you see after started your script with depthai);
 5. Provide us information about how you are using the depthai python API (code snippet, for example);
-6. Send us consol outputs;
+6. Send us console outputs;